Build, sign, and encrypt JSON Web Tokens

 and smallrye.jwt.encrypt.key.location

-properties can be used to point to signing and encryption key locations.
-The keys can be located on the local file system, classpath, or fetched from the remote endpoints and can be in PEM
+properties to specify the locations of signing and encryption keys.
+These keys can be located on the local file system, on the classpath, or fetched from remote endpoints.
+Keys can be in PEM

 smallrye.jwt.sign.key.location=privateKey.pem